‘Teen Mom 2’ Dad Javi Marroquin Speaks Out About Kailyn Lowry Divorce After Protection From Abuse Order

 Javi Marroquin and Kailyn Lowry’s relationship was extremely strained just one month ago but now, according to the Teen Mom 2 dad, they are doing “really well.”

-During a new interview, Javi Marroquin spoke out about his civil co-parenting relationship with his former wife and dished on his ongoing relationship with Lowry’s oldest son, 7-year-old Isaac.
+During a new interview, Javi Marroquin spoke out about his civil co-parenting relationship with his former wife and dished on his ongoing relationship with Lowry’s oldest son, seven-year-old Isaac.

 “We are actually doing really well,” Javi Marroquin told Radar Online of his previously strained relationship with his ex-wife.
 “Everything is behind us now and we’ve moved on.
 It’s all about the boys now and it’s great.”

-Javi Marroquin shares a 3-year-old son, Lincoln, with his ex-wife, who is currently expecting her third child with an unidentified man.
+Javi Marroquin shares a three-year-old son, Lincoln, with his ex-wife, who is currently expecting her third child with an unidentified man.

 Isaac is “awesome,” Javi Marroquin continued.
 “They started soccer so I get to show Isaac some new skills.”